 No, there’s no keto police waiting to attack!

 We’re talking about keto cookies.
 We believe that it’s best you save up your will-power for more important things like hitting the gym more often.
-When it comes to cookies, just keep a jar full of keto cookie treats.
+When it comes to cookies, just keep a jar full of crunchy keto cookies of your favorite kind whether they’re keto peanut butter cookies or keto shortbread cookies or keto chocolate cookies.

-This article will serve as your ultimate resource & a guide to keto cookies.
-From the baking ingredients – which flours and sweeteners to use – to different types of keto cookies to tips for making the most crispy, chewy, yummy cookies, we guarantee that you will not need anything beyond this to make perfect low carb / keto cookies.
+This article will serve as your ultimate resource & a guide to keto and low carb cookies.
+From the baking ingredients – which flours and sweeteners to use – to different types to tips for making the most crispy, chewy, yummy cookies, we guarantee that you will not need anything beyond this to make perfect keto and low carb cookies.
 So happy baking!

 We also collected a resource of the favorite keto cookie recipes that experts vouch for.
 Keep it handy because you’re going to need it once you’re through with this guide!